jdavidberger/lighthouse2tools/README.md

 How to turn that modulated signal into the bitstream is currently unclear.
 Based on how the lighthouse_console tool works, it seems like those 64 bits is a sampling of the data line at 12mhz; and through some process turns into the 6mhz signal.
 There are a lot of current hints about differential manchester encoding but the signal is somewhat noisy and so this remains the missing chunk of reading in USB data.

+# Open questions

+- How to demodulate the USB data into something useful for LFSR?
+- How best to construct a reprojection model for the X sweep pattern?
+- How to use the new calibration parameters?
+- What 'initial value' is in play for each LFSR polynomial?
+- What are the miscellaneous bits in the USB packet for?

 # Useful external tools

 - If you plug into a lighthouses usb port, you get a TTY into it -- standard 115200 baud.
 It doesn't have a help command, but it has tab completion so you can hit tab a few times to see all commands.
 This lets you set the mode, and look at system paramters.